Abdoulay Diaby: Sedan

 In the 2011–12 season, Diaby scored his first goal of the season, in a 2–1 loss against Clermont Foot on 12 August 2011.
 A month later, on 16 September 2011, he scored again, in a 3–0 win over Le Havre.
 He then scored three goals throughout October, scoring against Angers SCO (twice) and Lille.
 He ended a two-month goal drought on 9 March 2012 when he scored in a 1–1 draw against US Boulogne.
 He was in another goal drought when on 18 May 2012, he scored in a 2–1 win over Nantes.
 Despite suffering injuries during the 2011–12 season, Diaby went on to make 31 appearances and scoring nine times in all competitions.

 In the 2012–13 season, Diaby scored his first goal of the season, in a 3–2 loss against Nîmes Olympique on 17 August 2012.
 During a 2–0 win over Clermont Foot on 24 August 2012, he was sent–off for a straight red card in the 80th minute.
 After serving a match suspension, Diaby returned to the starting line-up and scored in a 3–1 loss against Stade Lavallois on 14 September 2012.
 After being dropped from the first team for "disciplinary reasons" in early–November, he scored on his return on 9 November 2012, in a 1–1 draw against Gazélec Ajaccio.
 During a match against Auxerre on 26 February 2013, he scored his seventh goal of the season, in a 1–0 win.
 Despite suffering from injury and suspension towards the end of the 2012–13 season, Diaby went on to make 28 appearances and scoring seven times in all competitions.
 Following the club's relegation to Championnat de France Amateur, he was released.

 Lille

 It was announced on 30 July 2013 that Diaby joined Lille on a three–year contract with the club.

-After his two years spell at Royal Mouscron-Péruwelz came to an end in the 2014–15 season, Diaby signed a two–year contract with Lille, keeping him until 2019.
+After his two year stint with Royal Mouscron-Péruwelz came to an end in the 2014–15 season, Diaby signed a two–year contract with Lille, keeping him until 2019.
 He made his Lille debut on 28 February 2015, where he came on as a late substitute for Divock Origi, in a 2–1 win against Lyon.
 He went on to make two more appearances later in the season, both coming as a substitute.